christopherjlogan/cot5390_project1/README.md

 Runs the Python web application.
 Configured to give the service account access to deploy applications.
 ### Google Cloud Storage API
 Storing speech audio files.
 Google Cloud Storage is needed because Google App Engine cannot store persistently store files.
 Converts text into speech audio.
 Converts text into speech audio.
 Configured to give access to the Google Cloud project service account.
 Configured to give public access to the stored files since users are not authenticated.
-### Google Speech API
+### Google Vertex AI API
-Converts speech audio files into text.
-Converts text into speech audio.
-Configured to give access to the Google Cloud project service account.
+Large Language Model used to convert speech files to text and analyze its sentiment.
 ### Google Text-To-Speech API
 Converts text into speech audio.
 Configured to give access to the Google Cloud project service account.
 ### Google Language API